developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 26/README.md

             .log();
 ```

-# 94. Build the NonBlocking REST Client for ReviewService using Spring WebClient.
+# Build the NonBlocking REST Client for ReviewService using Spring WebClient.

 - We can build URI with different builders.
     - **UriComponentsBuilder** from Spring library.
     - **UriBuilder** from Java library.

-- We going to use such **UriComponentsBuilder** and be using **WebClient**.
+- We're going to use such **UriComponentsBuilder** and be using **WebClient**.

 ```
 @Component